mzivic7/endcord/README.md

 ## Installing
 ### Linux
 - Pre-built binaries (built with nuitka using clang) are available in releases
-    Binaries are built on ubuntu-like distro.
+    Binaries are built on Ubuntu-like distro.
 Locally built binaries can be smaller, thus starts faster.
 - From AUR:
     - `yay -S endcord` - full version with media support, larger executable
     - `yay -S endcord-lite` - lite version without media support